Phaeomelanin Intensity

 Genes Controlling Phaeomelanin Intensity

 For a long time, the intensity of red pigment was thought to be caused by variation at a theoretical Intensity Locus.
+In reality, intensity is controlled by a bunch of different genes.

 • MFSD12 on dog chromosome 20 explains color variation in Labradors and Golden Retrievers[3].

-Sometimes intensity modifiers seem to only affect certain patterns.
-In some breeds like Japanese Akita, Siberian Husky or German Shepherd Dog recessive red dogs usually have white phaeomelanin although dogs with any other pattern will produce red or orange pigment.
+In some breeds like Japanese Akita, Siberian Husky or Chow Chows, all the recessive red dogs usually have a white coat.
+And dogs with any other pattern produce red colors.

-Research is ongoing and will certainly make phaeomelanin intensity more predictable in the future.
+I’m sure phaeomelanin intensity more predictable in the future.
 But for now, we have only very little knowledge of how different intensity genes interact with each other.

 Cream